ASTXRTYS/Crewaistudio/HEALTH_TRACKING_SETUP.md

 # Health Tracking Agent Setup Guide

 ## 🎯 Overview
-This guide shows you how to build an AI agent in CrewAI Studio that:
+This guide shows you how to build an AI agent in AUREN Studio that:
 1. Receives health data via Telegram
 2. Parses structured health information
 3. Maintains a persistent PDF journal